 Weathering your Polycotton Tent

-Our Polycotton tents are treated with a PU coating that will offer protection from UV rays and rain.
+Our Polycotton tents have a water-resistant treatment that will offer protection from rain.
 However, one thing a polycotton tents is missing, is fully taped seams.
 During production, tiny holes are left between the stitching of the seams meaning small gaps exists that rain could potentially sneak through - therefore weathering your tent is a must.

 Below is an easy solution for protecting your tent against the rain.
 It is advised that you carry out this process before you leave for you holiday, however, if you can’t you should get away with doing it on day 1 of camping.